Pretraining A Large Language Model using Distributed GPUs: A Memory-Efficient Decentralized Paradigm: Introduction

-Our contributions can be summarized as follows. \textbf{(i) A memory-efficient decentralized pretraining framework.} We propose SPES, a memory-efficient decentralized framework for pretraining MoE-based LLMs, where each node trains only a subset of experts, significantly reducing per-device memory and communication overhead. \textbf{(ii) An expert-merging warm-up strategy.} We introduce an expert-merging warm-up strategy to periodically aggregate similar experts during early training, enabling stronger expert representations with sparse decentralized training. \textbf{(iii) Superior results.} We demonstrate the effectiveness of SPES by training models across multiple scales, utilizing both training from scratch and continual pretraining regimes on weakly connected GPUs.
-SPES achieves competitive performance, but with \textbf{significantly lower communication and memory costs} compared to previous approaches.
+\textbf{(iii) Empirical validation.} We demonstrate the effectiveness of SPES by training models across multiple scales, utilizing both training from scratch and continual pretraining regimes on weakly connected GPUs.
+SPES achieves competitive performance on multiple benchmarks, but with \textbf{significantly lower communication and memory costs} compared to previous training paradigms.

-As most existing decentralized LLM training frameworks are not open-sourced, we implement a custom server-client communication protocol based on gRPC~\citep{grpc} and integrate it into a mainstream LLM pretraining codebase~\citep{muennighoff2024olmoe}.
-Our model and code will be released to facilitate future works on decentralized training.
+As most decentralized LLM training frameworks are not open-sourced, we implement a custom gRPC-based cross-node synchronization protocol~\citep{grpc} and integrate it into a mainstream LLM pretraining codebase~\citep{muennighoff2024olmoe}.
+Our model and code are released to facilitate future works on decentralized training.